Grid homology for spatial graphs and a K\"{u}nneth formula of connected sum: grid homology for general MOY graphs

 Harvey and O'Donnol \cite{Heegaard_Floer_homology_of_spatial_graphs} defined the minus version of the grid homology for transverse spatial graphs and then the hat and tilde versions.
 The sinkless and sourceless condition is necessary for their minus version but is not necessary for the tilde and hat versions.
 In fact, the minus version requires this condition to ensure that $\partial^-\circ\partial^-=0$.
 Referring to \cite[Remark 4.6.13]{grid-book}, we will introduce the tilde and hat versions without using the minus version.

-A \textbf{planar graph grid diagram} $g$ is an $n\times n$ grid of squares some of that are decorated with an $X$- or $O$- (sometimes $O^*$-) marking with the following conditions. \begin{enumerate}[(i)] \item There is exactly one $O$ or $O^*$ on each row and column. \item If a row or column has no $X$ or more than one $X$, then the row or column has $O^*$. \item $O$'s (or $O^*$'s) and $X$'s do not share the same square. \end{enumerate} We denote the set of $O$- and $O^*$-markings by $\mathbb{O}$, the set of $O^*$-markings by $\mathbb{O}^*$, and the set of $X$-markings by $\mathbb{X}$.
+A \textbf{planar graph grid diagram} $g$ is an $n\times n$ grid of squares some of which are decorated with an $X$- or $O$- (sometimes $O^*$-) marking with the following conditions. \begin{enumerate}[(i)] \item There is exactly one $O$ or $O^*$ on each row and column. \item If a row or column has no $X$ or more than one $X$, then the row or column has $O^*$. \item $O$'s (or $O^*$'s) and $X$'s do not share the same square. \end{enumerate} We denote the set of $O$- and $O^*$-markings by $\mathbb{O}$, the set of $O^*$-markings by $\mathbb{O}^*$, and the set of $X$-markings by $\mathbb{X}$.
 We will use the labeling of markings as $\{O_i\}_{i=1}^n$ and $\{X_j\}_{j=1}^m$.
 We assume that $O_1,\dots,O_V$ are the $O^*$-markings.

-\begin{rem} In this paper, we allow grid diagrams to have "isolated $O^*$'s": $O^*$-markings with no $X$ in the row or column.
+\begin{rem} In this paper, we allow grid diagrams to have "an isolated $O^*$": an $O^*$-marking with no $X$ in its row and column.
 In this case, an isolated $O^*$-marking represents an isolated vertex. \end{rem}

 A graph grid diagram realizes a transverse spatial graph by drawing horizontal segments from the $O-$ (or $O{}^*-$) markings to the $X$-markings in each row and vertical ones from the $X$-markings to the $O-$ (or $O{}^*-$) markings in each column, and assuming that the vertical segments always cross above the horizontal ones. $O^*$-markings correspond to vertices of the transverse spatial graph and $O$- and $X$-markings to the interior of edges of a transverse spatial graph.